DeLaraLeo/laravel-ecommerce-api/docs/ARCHITECTURE.md

 # Architecture

-> **Note**: This is a template file.
-Each service should document its specific architecture here.

 ## Overview

-This document describes the architecture of the microservice.
-Update this section with your service's specific architecture details.
+This document describes the architecture of the E-commerce API built with Laravel, following a **DDD Hybrid** (Hybrid Domain-Driven Design) pattern that combines DDD principles with Laravel's pragmatic structure.

 ## Directory Structure